-The base model in Garmin's GPS range seemed decent but a bit expensive at £110 when it was first launched, but you can now find it for around £90.
-Given you can get an Edge 25 for around the same price (see below), we'd get that instead.
+The now-discontinued base model in Garmin's GPS range seemed decent but a bit expensive at £110 when it was first launched, but you can now find it for quite a bit less on eBay.

 The Edge 20 logs your route and standard bike computer speed and distance data, and lets you race yourself against previous rides on the same route.